 Get 15% off with the exclusive City Explorer discount!
 When booking your session online or over the phone, comment with City15.

 09 Get Some Outdoor Fun at an Activity Park

 Get yourself and the kids out of the house for a day and experience hours of adventure-filled fun at a local activity park!
 The Otterspool Adventure Centre is just 15 minutes away from the city centre via car and a prime candidate for outdoor things to do in Liverpool.
-Entry to the park is completely free for all visitors as is the use of the centre’s wooden play equipment.
-A range of fantastic paid activities are available including a Mini Quad Bike Race Course, an inflatable Bouncing Pillow and a Maze.
+A range of fantastic activities are available including a Mini Quad Bike Race Course, an inflatable Bouncing Pillow and a Maze.
 Kids can even try their hand at construction with a Volvo Digger!
 Planning on regular visits?
 You will want to consider an Adventure Pass to benefit from great savings.

 All guests can take a break from their adventures by visiting the on-site cafe which provides a large selection of freshly prepared beverages and homemade food.
 Fancy something colder?
 Treat yourself with Cheshire Farm ice cream at the Ice Cream Barn.
 There are so many different flavours to choose from including classics like Vanilla and Strawberry to more unusual tastes such as Blackcurrant Cheesecake and Cherry Cola.
 There’s even more ‘luxury’ flavours like Pistachio and Peanut Choc Caramel – the choice is endless!